murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 If two sides are in a contest, the individual that is **most at risk as a result of failure** has to make the Save.

 There is no Advantage or Disadvantage.
 Planning carefully and executing cunning schemes can result in not having to roll a Save to pull off something crazy, or reducing the risk you run as a result of failing a Save.
-Conversely, rushing blindly into a dangerous situation increases the risk you run, even on a successful Sa
+Conversely, rushing blindly into a dangerous situation increases the risk you run, even on a successful Save!

 If it's unclear if an action is risky enough to warrant a Save, the GM can check three factors: **Time**, **Gear**, and **Skill**.
 - You have **Time** if there is nothing in your current situation that prevents you from taking as long as you need.